 In addition, when people begin mixing different drugs together or drugs with alcohol, they may end up overdosing.

-It’s a good idea to know what the drug overdose symptoms do you can seek help for a loved one if needed.
+It’s a good idea to know what the drug overdose symptoms do you can seek help for a loved one if needed, call our addiction helpline today.
 If you see any of the following signs, it could mean a person is overdosing on drugs:

 - Shallow breathing or no sounds of breathing